 The Plan's investments are stated at fair value.
-Participant loans are valued at cost, which approximates fair value.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 Purchases and sales of securities are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.